gigachad-script/eslint-config/README.md

 }
 ```

-create a `.prettierrc.json` file at root and fill it with
+create a `.prettierrc.json` file at root (or edit an existing one) adding the following to it:

 ```json5 {.line-numbers}
 "@gigachad-script/eslint-config/prettier"
 ```

-(optional) create a `.editorconfig` file at root and fill it with
+(optional) create a `.editorconfig` file at root (or edit an existing one) adding the following to it:

 ```editorconfig
 root=true